 And that’s just to name a few…

-In reality, it took me a full hour to pitch this “All-Weather” ETF portfolio to the audience last October.
+In reality, it took me a full hour to pitch this “all-weather” ETF portfolio to the audience in October 2019.
 I had just a few minutes for each fund!

-It’s true that stock-picking can be a thought-provoking and lucrative endeavor — and we certainly do a great deal of that in my Green Zone Fortunes service.
+It’s true that stock-picking can be a thought-provoking and lucrative endeavor — and we certainly do a great deal of that in my premium Green Zone Fortunes stock research service.

-But if you’re looking past ETFs because you think (incorrectly) that they’re too boring or “slow,” to be worth it … I hope you’ll think again!
+But if you’re looking past ETFs because you think that they’re too boring or “slow” to be worth it … I hope you’ll think again!